aruna-x/silly-cv/README.md

 ## A personal CV assistant

 Ask SillyCV questions about my work experience.
-Adjust the parameters in the controls on the right to change tone and personality.
+Adjust the personality at the bottom, for fun.

 ## To run locally

 - `npm install`
 - add OpenAI key to .env with variable 'VITE_OPENAI_KEY'
+- also in .env, add your own base for auto-deploy via Github Actions: 'VITE_BASE_DEPLOY_SITE'
 - `npm run dev`

 ## Extensibility